Basic Configuration

 .
 We recommend using a single,

-consistent namespace across all customers.cdn.your-app.com
+consistent namespace across all customers.Your custom CDN proxy domain (e.g.,

 ).
 Defaults to